psychemedia/sin-eater-resources/src/_aftermath_first_debate.md

 >
 > In our paper of Mar.
 14 we briefly announced the death of this gentleman.
 In the Hereford Times of Mar.
 17 there was the following somewhat extended notice: —
 >
 > We regret to announce the death of the Rev. James Davies, M.A., Prebendary of Hereford, at his residence, Moorcourt, near Kington, on Sunday last, in his 63rd year.
 Mr Davies was the second son of Mr Richard Banks of Kington, and was educated at Repton School and Lincoln College, Oxford, being a scholar on this foundation.
 He obtained a 3rd class "in Literis Humanioribus" in 1844, and subsequently proceeded to his B A. and M.A. degrees.
 He was ordained deacon in 1845 and priest in 1846 by the Bishop of Gloucester and Bristol, and held the perpetual curacy of Christ Church, Forest of Dean, from 1847 to 1852.
 He was headmaster of King Edward's school, Ludiow, from 1852 to 1857; in the following year he succeeded his uncle at Moorcourt, when he assumed the surname of Davies by royal licence.
 He was a magistrate for the counties of Hereford and Radnor, and in 1875 he was appointed to the Prebendal Stall of Moreton et Whaddon in Hereford Cathedral.
 He took an active interest in county and diocesan business; amongst other things, the Church Building Society, diocesan inspection of schools, the Joint Counties Lunatic Asylum, the Woolhope Club, and all local questions in and around Kington.
 For 21 years he regularly served a chapel of ease to the parish of Pembridge, erected by him at Moor Court.
 In a still wider circle he will be remem-bered in the literary world as the author of several classical works, and as a constant contributor to periodical literature, notably in the "Quarterly," "Contemporary," and "Saturday Reviews," "Blackwood's Magazine," &c.
-In the neighbourhood of his home, where he was held in high esteem by all, the deceased gentleman’s death has occasioned deep sorrow; and it is certain that a keen sense of grief will be felt throughout the large area in which he was so well known and so much respected.
+In the neighbourhood of his home, where he was held in high esteem by all, the deceased gentleman's death has occasioned deep sorrow; and it is certain that a keen sense of grief will be felt throughout the large area in which he was so well known and so much respected.
 >
 > The papers contributed by the deceased gentleman to the periodicals named were largely topographical.
 Thus in the *Saturday Review* he published one on the Upper Wye, in 1872; on Montgomeryshire, in 1874; and on The Breiddeu Hills, in 1881.
 The last has an interesting history for some of our readers.
 Mr. Davies was on a visit to Mr. Morris Jones at Gungrog, and during the visit his host invited a small party to accompany his guest for a walk over the Breidden range; an invitation we have never ceased to regret being unable to accept.
 The trip, as Mr. Davies put it in his subsequent paper, was "an endeavour at determining the locality of the last battle of the Silurian hero Caractacus, with his Roman Conqueror Ostorius;" and the paper was afterwards rewritten for the *Montgomeryshire Collections* of the Powys-Land Club.
 >